-For DPA0502, the data provided is based on assumptions and estimates, so extreme caution should be used when using this information for benchmarking or decision making purposes.
-The data used for the compilation of this expenditure is highly unreliable and it is not advised that it can be used for any purpose with any degree of certainty.
-It should not be used for the purposes of any benchmarking activity.
+For DPA0502, the data provided is based on assumptions and estimates and is not considered reliable.
 Essential Energy cannot report with any level of accuracy on the private equipment owned by its high voltage customers, or the operating and maintenance costs of equipment which it does not own or manage.